Generative inverse design of multimodal resonant structures for locally resonant metamaterials: Introduction

-Finding a suitable geometry for a mechanical resonator with predefined eigenfrequencies and modal masses is not straightforward.
+Finding a suitable geometry for a mechanical resonator with multiple predefined eigenfrequencies and modal masses is not straightforward.
 Geometrical and material properties affect the modal properties of a complex-shaped structure in a non-trivial way.
+Several recent publications~\cite{li2020designing,jin2022deep} show how deep learning can be used to define the non-linear relation between a metamaterial's geometry and band gap.
+Both examples rely on material removal from a flat plate and can therefore be considered to be 2D-optimizations.
+Several examples exist where ML is used to optimize three-dimensional structures to achieve predefined static mechanical properties~\cite{Kumar2020Inverse-designedMetamaterials,zheng2023unifying}.
 Generative design of three-dimensional dynamic structures using standard topology optimization requires many iterations and involves the risk of reaching a local minimum of the cost function, which only optimizes part of the multiple desired dynamic variables.
-As an alternative, we propose a data-driven approach handling the resonator design by an inexpensive surrogate model.
-We ultimately aim to create LRMs with multiple on-demand bandgaps, induced by a single resonant structure.
-This design problem requires the optimization of the resonator's eigenfrequencies, fixing the location of the band gaps, but also its modal masses, since they determine the efficiency of the wave attenuation.
-Our proposed method is able to provide a large diversity of designs in a very short time and with low computational effort.
-Out of these, the designs best matching all requirements can be selected.
+As an alternative, we propose a data-driven approach handling the resonator design by an inexpensive surrogate model, as has e.g. been done for the design of mechanical metamaterials with a desired stiffness tensor~\cite{wang2020deep,bastek2023inverse,zheng2023unifying} and acoustic metamaterials~\cite{zhang2021accelerated}.
+We ultimately aim to create LRMs with multiple on-demand band gaps, induced by a single resonant structure.
+This design problem requires the optimization of the resonator's eigenfrequencies, fixing the location of the band gaps, but also its modal masses, since they determine the efficiency of the wave attenuation and the width of the band gap. \citet{wang2020deep} pointed out the strength of using properties of the latent space of a variational autoencoder in the design process of metamaterials.
+Extending this idea, our proposed method using a conditional variational autoencoder is able to provide hundreds of (potentially very different) designs in a very short time and with low computational effort, whereas classical topology optimization only delivers one design for each run.
+The generated structures can be ranked using the surrogate model, so that the designs best matching all requirements can be selected.

 The remainder of this paper discusses our approach as follows.
 In the first section, we lay out the elementary parts -- a suitable representation of resonator dynamics as well as a VAE network -- and show how they fit together in our method.
 In the next section, we consider a parametric family of resonators that complies with practical manufacturing constraints.
 Many designs are randomly sampled and converted to high-fidelity FE models, from which modal parameters are extracted.
 The generated set of input and output data is used to train the VAE model, which once trained can provide designs with predefined resonant properties.
 We then assess the network performance and accuracy and use it to find designs satisfying a predefined dynamic response.
 A few select designs are manufactured and studied in detail.
 We compare numerical predictions and experimental measurements of their modal parameters and the resulting metamaterial properties.